Kira2/product-technical-tests/Readme.md

 ### Populate all existing boutiques in the database with their Google Places ID

-This part was
+This part was the opportunity to learn more about the Google API, and check all the cases that could be encountered.
+I noticed several things that push me to improve a little bit the example given by Google at the URL https://developers.google.com/places/place-id.
+Indeed, they just get the first item of the returned Google Places, but in some cases, this is not the right result.

+In the end I could populated all the existing Google Places ID, and there are only 73 boutiques out of 446 that have no Google Places ID.

-## Whenever a new boutique is create or updated, you need to retrieve and store the Google Places ID
+### Whenever a new boutique is create or updated, you need to retrieve and store the Google Places ID

 To do that, I decided to use the Middleware supplied by Mongoose.
 File : ```boutique-service/src/schemas/boutique.js```.